bravesoftdz/rub/README.md

 But are we there yet?
 Units included are

-  * modulo - 4096 bit cyclic group arithmetic
+  * modulo - 4096 bit cyclic group arithmetic - not the fastest as fixed size
-  * crypto - RSA and ElGamal encryption
+  * crypto - RSA and ElGamal encryption - encryption blend feature
   * rubutil - utilities for rub
   * rub - the main rub unit

 A .pas for a CLI version of rub completes the project.